fauna/fauna-shell/README.md

 the above secret.
 ```

-This is how to list keys (the results may differ from what you see in your instance of FaunaDB)
+This is how to list keys (the results may differ from what you see in your database)

 ```sh-session
 $ fauna list-keys